flightonary/mosquitto-auth-plug/README.md

 Global ACL are checked for in all back-ends.
 In our example above, any user can pub/sub topics which matches the pattern except for superusers.
+You may comment out line of global_acl_pattern in order not to apply global ACL.

 In addition to ACL checking which is possibly performed by a back-end.